lijiawei20161002/inference-verification/README.md

 # Inference Verification Gym (`ivgym`)

-**Can a client check that an inference provider ran the model it charged for?**
+**How do you audit a computation you cannot see?**

+A treaty clause that caps training compute, a lab's commitment to its regulator that a deployed model is frozen, and an inference bill reduce to the same unverifiable sentence: *model `M` ran under spec `φ` — and nothing else did* — on hardware the auditor cannot enter.
+Nothing in the stack between a GPU and the outside world emits a statement about what the silicon actually did, so a verifier is left with whatever crosses the boundary.
+Nothing stops the party controlling that hardware from quietly serving a 4-bit copy, a smaller model, or a different sampler.

+`ivgym` studies the tractable instance of that problem — an inference provider claiming a model and a sampling spec — because it is the one where every claim can be tested on real hardware, and the same shape recurs one level up: a treaty party training above a cap, a lab quietly unfreezing a model, and a provider serving a cheaper copy are the same move, made by whoever controls hardware someone else cannot inspect.
+Two observables cross that boundary: **the tokens** that came back, and **when** they arrived.
-You rent inference.
-The provider promises a specific model under specific sampling settings and bills you accordingly.
-Nothing stops it from quietly serving a 4-bit copy, a smaller model, or a different sampler and pocketing the difference. `ivgym` is a testbed that pits provider-side deviations (*attacks*) against verifier-side detectors, on real models on a GPU, under one fixed evaluation protocol — so "who catches whom" is a grid rather than an anecdote.
+`ivgym` pits provider-side deviations (*attacks*) against verifier-side detectors on both channels — a token verifier that recomputes the reference model, and a clock verifier that reads nothing but inter-token arrival times — on real models on a GPU, under one fixed evaluation protocol, so "who catches whom" is a grid rather than an anecdote.

 The full write-up is **[`paper/paper.pdf`](paper/paper.pdf)**.
 Every table and figure in it regenerates from the committed run artifacts